Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Introduction

+One reason for interval-censoring is data availability --- for epidemic data \cite{Browning2021}, we usually observe the aggregated daily counts of reported cases instead of detailed case information.
+Another reason is space limitations --- for network traffic data \cite{Shlomovich2020}, storing high-resolution event logs is impractical; they are stored as summaries over bins instead.
+A third reason is data privacy.
+This is the case for YouTube, as shown in the upper half of \cref{fig:teaser}, where the individual views are interval-censored, and we only observe aggregated daily counts.

-This paper tackles three open questions related to using the multivariate Hawkes process with partially interval-censored data.
+This paper tackles three open questions about using the MHP with partially interval-censored data.
 The first question relates to fitting the process to both event time and interval-censored data.
-When the data is presented as event times, the multivariate Hawkes can be fitted using MLE \citep{Daley2003}.
-For completely interval-censored univariate data, \citet{Rizoiu2021} propose the Mean Behavior Poisson (MBP) -- an inhomogeneous Poisson process that approximates the mean behavior of the Hawkes process -- to estimate its parameter.
-However, for the partially interval-censored data, a model and fitting scheme are still elusive.
-The question is, \textbf{can we devise a method to fit the multivariate Hawkes process in the partially interval-censored setting?} \textbf{What are the limits to Hawkes parameter recovery in the partially interval-censored setting?}
+When the data is presented as event times, the MHP can be fitted using MLE \cite{Daley2003}.
+However, if the data is partially or completely interval-censored, MLE cannot fit the MHP process parameters because it lacks the independent increments property \cite{Rizoiu2022}.
+Given interval-censored counts, one could approach fitting the Hawkes process naïvely by sampling event times uniformly over the intervals \cite{Unwin2021}.
+However, this quickly hits scalability issues for high interval-censored counts.
+For instance, the Youtube videos in our real-world dataset often have millions of views per day.
+For completely interval-censored univariate data, \cite{Rizoiu2022} proposed the Mean Behavior Poisson (MBP) --- an inhomogeneous Poisson process that approximates the mean behavior of the Hawkes process --- to estimate the parameters of a corresponding Hawkes process.
+However, a model and fitting scheme remained elusive for the partially interval-censored data.
+The question is, \textbf{can we devise a method to fit the MHP in the partially interval-censored setting?} \textbf{What are the limits to MHP parameter recovery in the partially interval-censored setting?}